MuhammadMasudSikder/OrderIngestionAPI/README.md

 ## 1. Project Overview

 The **OrderIngestionAPI** is a .NET Core API designed to ingest order data, store it in SQL Server, and expose endpoints for processing.
+To ensure the Order Ingestion API remains responsive while simulating a call to a third-party Logistics Gateway, the project uses RabbitMQ as a message broker and MassTransit as the messaging library.
+This allows long-running operations to be handled asynchronously without blocking API requests.
 This README includes:

 * SQL table creation script